chnminnie22/Blur_Deletion/README.md

 where g is the output image or map altered by the convolution, f is the input image given as a function of some property inherent to each pixel (e.g., brightness), and gamma is the kernel, typically provided as a 3-by-3 mask of values.

-A trivial example of convolution filtering at work is by applying the following kernel mask the an image:
+A trivial example of convolution filtering at work is by applying the following kernel mask:

 <p align="center">
  <img src="images/kernel.png" alt="image" width="200"/>